À la lanterne

-Hanging people from lamp posts ceased to be a part of Paris rebellions in the 19th Century.
+Hanging people from lamp posts ceased to be a part of Paris rebellions in the nineteenth century.
 Though the tradition continued in symbolic form up to the twentieth and twenty-first centuries, via the ritual hanging in effigy of unpopular political figures during street protests.

 History

 The first prominent victim of lynching "à la lanterne" was Joseph Foullon de Doué, an unpopular politician who replaced Jacques Necker as a Controller-General of Finances in 1789.
 On 22 July 1789, the mob attempted to hang him on a lamp post, however, after the rope broke, he was beheaded and radicals marched with his head on a pike through the streets.
 "If [the people] are hungry, let them eat grass," he is said to have once proclaimed, although the claim is unsubstantiated.
 Because Foulon, an aristocrat administrator of the royal government, was in charge of the Paris markets.
 Foulon was known for his coldheartedness towards the needs of the common French people; he was suspected of controlling Paris' food supply and, thereby, keeping food prices unaffordable.
 So hated that he had even staged his own funeral to escape the people's wrath, the 74-year-old Foulon had spent years growing rich at his post while the poor starved.
 On 22 July 1789, he was captured by an angry Paris crowd, who stuffed Foulon's mouth with grass, then summarily hanged him from the boom of a lamp post at the Place de Grève, in front of the town hall (L'Hôtel de Ville).
 But the rope broke, and Foulon was hanged again and again before he was dropped to the ground and decapitated.
 His head, its mouth still full of grass, was placed on a pike—a long, sharpened, wooden pole—and paraded through the streets.
 Later that day Foulon's son-in-law, Louis Bénigne François Bertier de Sauvigny, was taken to the Place de Grève and hanged there, from the lamp post.
 De Sauvigny's severed head was placed on a pike of its own.
 Those bearing the pikes put the two severed heads together and chanted, "Kiss Daddy!"

 Immediately following the storming of the Bastille on 14 July 1789 two of the invalids (veteran soldiers) forming part of the garrison of the fortress were hanged in the Place de Grève, although it is not recorded whether lanternes were used for the purpose.

 Particularly the lamp post standing at the corner of the Place de Grève and the Rue de la Vannerie served as an improvised gallows.
 The reason for that was partly symbolic: the lantern was placed opposite the Hôtel de Ville (Paris City Hall), directly under the bust of Louis XIV, so that "popular justice could take place right under the eyes of the king".